Gifts of Distinctive Collections

 Thank you for considering entrusting donation of your distinctive collection to the University of Miami Libraries.
 The Libraries welcome and actively solicit the gift of distinctive materials that fit within the broad collecting profiles of the departments of Special Collections and Cuban Heritage Collection.

 There are many factors to consider when preparing to make a donation of library material.
 This document outlines the factors.
-Please will review this document in advance of your conversation with the head of each distinctive collection unit.
+Please review this document in advance of your conversation with the head of each distinctive collection unit.
 Every gift has unique aspects.
 Although this document does not address every situation, familiarity with this information will facilitate an expeditious and successful donation.

 - Appropriateness.
 The UM Libraries seek material reflects distinctiveness in terms of the rarity, uniqueness, historical import, or creative aspects of the works.
 The genres typically collected include rare books, personal papers, photographs, rare maps, and audiovisual files.
 Determining whether the gift is appropriate for the UM Libraries is the crucial first step in the process.